A COMPREHENSIVE GUIDE FOR MEN'S SHAVE

 Use A Best Face Scrub for Men to Smooth the Skin

 The best men's face scrub will exfoliate dead skin cells away from the face, preventing razor drag and clogged pores.
 You’ll get a smoother, closer shave as a result.
-Don’t go too rough with the scrubbing on face though, since you are about to drag a sharp razor over your skin.
-Better yet, if you regularly exfoliate with scrubs or chemical exfoliants, you can skip this step when it comes to shave day.
+Don't apply too much pressure when scrubbing the face though, since you are about to drag a sharp razor over your skin.
+Better yet, if you already exfoliate regularly with scrubs or chemical exfoliants, you can consider skipping this step when it comes to shave day.

 Use a Pre-Shave Oil to Prep Skin and Hair

 A pre-shave oil creates a thin, virtually invisible protective layer over top the skin.
-It’s just present enough to help the razor glide smoothly over skin, and won’t compromise the proximity of the shave, either.
-This oil also helps soften whiskers and nourish the skin to ensure fewer side effects moving ahead.
-Apply it to dried skin, after using a clean towel to pat away the water from cleansing and scrubbing.
+It’s just present enough to help the razor glide smoothly over skin to improve the shave.
+The pre-shave oil also helps soften whiskers and nourish the skin to ensure fewer side effects moving ahead.
+Apply it to dried skin, after cleansing and exfoliating.

 Apply Men's Shave Cream in an Upward Motion

-When you apply the best men's shave cream, do so in an upward motion, which helps lift the hairs up and away from the face.
-That'll make them easier to catch in the razor, resulting in a smoother, more precise shave overall.
+When you apply the best men's shave cream, do so in an upward motion to help lift the hairs up and away from the face.
+It'll make it easier to catch in the razor, resulting in a smoother, more precise shave overall.
 The type of shave cream or oil you use is up to you.
+This is an opportunity to choose a scent that is uplifting for those morning shave rituals.

 Shave with the Grain, Using a Clean and Sharp Razor

 The type of razor you use is also entirely up to you.
-While most of us grew up on cartridge razors, it’s worth exploring safety razors as a possible option, too, especially if you are prone to ingrowns, have thick or coarse facial hair, or are particularly sensitive to blades.
+While most of us grew up on cartridge razors with multiple blades, it’s worth exploring safety razors as a possible option, too, especially if you are prone to ingrown hairs, have thick or coarse facial hair, or are particularly sensitive to blades.

-If you shave forward in this way (also known as shaving with the grain), then you reduce your chances of ingrown hairs and red bumps due to trapped hairs furled under the surface of the skin.
+When you shave with the grain, you reduce your chances of ingrown hairs and red bumps due to trapped hairs furled under the surface of the skin.
 Technically, shaving against the grain provides a slightly closer shave, but we wouldn’t recommend it unless you're certain you won’t get ingrowns.

-Rinse the blade with warm water between strokes, to minimize friction and drag.
-Don't press too hard.
-It's much better to need to lather back up and go in for a second pass than press so hard you take all the hair—and a bunch of skin–with you.
+Rinse the blade with warm water between strokes to minimize friction and drag.
+Lather back up and go in for a second pass to make sure you got all the stubbles.

 Finally, take care of your razor.
 Too many guys neglect proper razor hygiene.
-You need to replace your cartridge head or safety razor blades every six shaves or so (or every few weeks, whichever comes first).
-You need sharp, clean blades every time.
-To keep them sharp as long as possible, rinse your blade with hot water and then store it upright in a cool, dry place.
-Once it’s dry, make sure it’s tucked away safely until your next shave.
+You need to replace your cartridge head or safety razor blades every 3-4 shaves or so.
+You need a sharp, clean blades every time you shave.
+To keep them sharp as long as possible, rinse your blade with hot water, wipe dry with towel and give it a quick swipe with rubbing alcohol to sanitize and then store it upright in a cool, dry place.

 Rinse with Cold Water

-After the shave, you want to rinse everything away with cold water.
-This helps close the pores, making them less receptive to bacteria and the like.
+After the shave, you want to rinse away the shave cream residue and do a final splash with cold water.
+This helps close the pores, tighten and refresh the skin.

 Apply After Shave for Men

 Lastly, apply a toning and soothing aftershave with salicylic acid.
-Many face balms even work well as an after shave for men, since they prevent moisture loss and serve as nourishing shields against bacteria.
-Just make sure they have some kind of soothing ingredient, like aloe, calendula and chamomile .
-Still, we endorse using a proper after shave for men if you’ve got one.
-This step helps keep pores clean, while calming the skin and preventing redness.
+Many face balms and moisturizers even work well as an after shave for men, since they prevent moisture loss and serve as nourishing shields against bacteria.
+Just make sure they have some soothing ingredient, like aloe, calendula and chamomile.
+Personally, we endorse using a proper after shave for men if you’ve got one.
+This step helps keep pores clean, soothe the skin and minimize bumps and ingrown hairs.
 Avoid anything drying—namely those alcohol-tinged aftershave for men.